KnowageLabs/Knowage-Documentation/functionalities-guide/advanced-data-access/index.rst

 Dataset persistence
 ~~~~~~~~~~~~~~~~~~~

 The **Advanced** tab is used to make a dataset persistent, i.e., to write it on the default database.
-Making a dataset persisent may be useful in case dataset calculation takes a considerable amount of time.
+Making a dataset persistent may be useful in case dataset calculation takes a considerable amount of time.
 Instead of recalculating the dataset each time the documents using it are executed, the dataset is calculated once and then retrieved from a table to improve performance.
 In order to force recalculation of the dataset, you should execute dataset preview again.
 This will store the newly generated data on the database table.

 Once marked the dataset as persistent, you are asked to insert a table name.
 This is the table where data are stored and then retrieved.